Tobi Lou

-Tobi Adeyemi (born November 3, 1988), known professionally as Tobi Lou (stylized in lower case), is a Nigerian-American singer, songwriter, rapper and record producer.
+Tobi Adeyemi, known professionally as Tobi Lou (stylized in lower case), is a Nigerian-American singer, songwriter, rapper and record producer.

 Early life

-Tobi Adeyemi was born in Lagos and raised in Chicago.
+Tobi Adeyemi was born in Lagos, Nigeria.
+He moved to Chicago, Illinois, United States at age 2, where he was raised.
 He attended Homewood-Flossmoor High School and Hinsdale Central High School, where he began recording music.
 He attended the University of Illinois where he played club baseball and then SUNY Albany and Florida A&M University, where he played college baseball for both teams.
 After not getting drafted in the 2011 MLB draft, he played 2 years of semi-pro baseball for the Joliet Slammers as an outfielder before leaving in 2012 due to injury.
 In 2014, he moved to Los Angeles to continue his musical career.
 While in Los Angeles, he worked as an Uber driver.

 Career

-2015–2018: Beginnings and tobi lou and the Trilogy
+2015–2018: Beginnings and Tobi lou and the Trilogy

 On September 16, 2015, Adeyemi released his first single, "Pretty Please".
 In 2015, he released the single "Your Baby" under the name Wonda.
+He began releasing music under the name Tobi Lou in 2016.
 On February 9, 2018, he released his first EP, tobi lou and the Moon.
 On March 8, 2018, he released the single "Troop" featuring Smino.
 On March 9, 2018, What So Not released the album Not All the Beautiful Things, which contained the song "Monsters" featuring Adeyemi and Michael Christmas.
 On April 27, 2018, he released the tobi lou and the Loop EP, which contained the song "Buff Baby", which gained significant traction on TikTok.
 On June 30, 2020, "Buff Baby" was certified gold by the Recording Industry Association of America.
 On August 10, 2018, he released the tobi lou and the Juice EP.
 On October 6, 2018, he debuted on the Billboard Next Big Sound chart, peaking at position 8.
 On December 18, 2018, Penomeco released his Garden EP, which featured Adeyemi on the song "Cool".
 Adeyemi and Marc E. Bassy joined Kyle on his 2018 "Lightspeed" tour.